gaepdit/air-web/docs/Workflows/FCE-workflow.md

 * A new FCE can be entered from a Facility or an Inspection.
 * The FCE can be edited.
-* Saving an FCE updates the data exchange.
+* Saving an FCE updates the Data Exchange.
 * The FCE report can be printed.
 * An FCE can be deleted/restored *(not shown)*.